California Shenandoah Valley AVA

 California Shenandoah Valley is an American Viticultural Area (AVA) located within portions of Amador County and El Dorado County, California.
-The area was established on January 27, 1983 by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Treasury after approving the petition from the Amador County Wine Grape Growers Association proposing a viticultural area in Amador County, California, to be known as "Shenandoah Valley."
-It lies within the vast multi-county Sierra Foothills viticultural area boundaries and borders the northwest boundary of Fiddletown viticultural area which received recognition later the same year.
-In the petition, the area consists of approximately 10000 acre with about1200 acre under vine.
-The petition requested ATF for the Shenandoah Valley viticultural area to be situated to the north and west of Fiddletown, and to the north and east of Plymouth.
+The area was established as the nation's 24^{th} and the state's sixteenth appellation on December 26, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Amador County Wine Grape Growers Association proposing a viticultural area in Amador County to be named "Shenandoah Valley."
+It lies within the vast multi-county Sierra Foothills viticultural area boundaries and borders the northwest boundary of Fiddletown viticultural area which was established the following year.
+The petition states the area is approximately 10000 acre cultivating about1200 acre under vine.
+The petitioner requested ATF that Shenandoah Valley viticultural area be situated to the north and west of Fiddletown, and to the north and east of Plymouth.

 History

 The region was originally occupied by the Maidu, Nisenan, Washoe, and Miwok Indigenous American tribes prior to the nineteenth century.

 It became historically famous for being the site of the 1848 discovery that sparked the California Gold Rush.
 The County of El Dorado was one of California's original 27 counties created in 1850 whose name is derived from Spanish meaning "The Gilded One."

-The area derived the name “Shenandoah Valley" from settlers who came from the Virginia locale whose geography was similar to their new home.
+The area derived the name "Shenandoah Valley" from settlers who came from the Virginia locale whose geography was similar to their new home.
 In Amador County, the new immigrants began planting grapevines and producing wine.
 In 1866, the number of grape-vines was estimated at 557,773; in 1867, at 1,140,000; 1868, at 683,623.

 The valley produced Zinfandel grapes throughout the late 1800s, but did not experience a wine boom until well into the 1960s.
 During the 1960s and 1970s, most of the grapes were sold to jug wine producers.
-The initial steps to creating an viticulture identity began in the late 1970’s, when Sutter Home Winery used Shenandoah Valley’s distinctive Zinfandel fruit to make a regionally-labeled wine.
+The initial steps to creating an viticulture identity began in the late 1970s, when Sutter Home Winery used Shenandoah Valley's distinctive Zinfandel fruit to make a regionally-labeled wine.
 The most important grape variety in the region is Zinfandel, with Primitivo and Barbera close behind.